Doomsday (DC Comics)

-Doomsday is a supervillain character appearing in American comic books published by DC Comics.
+Doomsday is a supervillain appearing in American comic books published by DC Comics.
 Created by Dan Jurgens, the character first made a cameo appearance in Superman: The Man of Steel #17 (November 1992) before being fully introduced in Superman: The Man of Steel #18 (December 1992).
 He has become one of the most enduring enemies belonging to Superman's rogues gallery.
 Doomsday ranked as #46 on IGN's list of the Top 100 Comic Book Villains of All Time.
 The character is best known as Superman's killer in the 1992 storyline, "The Death of Superman".

 Doomsday appears in the film Batman v Superman: Dawn of Justice, where he was portrayed by Robin Atkin Downes through voice acting and motion capture.

 Publication history

 Concept art for Doomsday by Dan Jurgens.

 Doomsday was conceived in 1991 during an annual brainstorming session with the editors and writers of Superman comics, in response to a concern by some writers that most of Superman's foes either relied on technology or their intellect to outmaneuver Superman or had some natural advantage against him, wanting to create a new foe with great physical power to match him.
 Several writers proposed having Superman die at the hands of a "bestial foe", and editor Mike Carlin scribbled this idea on the wall chart as "doomsday for Superman".
 Inspired, they chose "Doomsday" as the name for this villain.

 Doomsday had a cameo appearance in Superman: The Man of Steel #17 (November 1992) and made his first full appearance in Superman: The Man of Steel #18 (December 1992).